 A year-and-a-half later, I was called up from the JV in early May and finally joined the school’s varsity baseball team.
 Later that afternoon, when I came into pitch at Hunnewell Field for the first time against our arch-rivals, the Needham Rockets, I sprinted towards the mound to start the seventh inning.

 Suddenly, I heard a bellowing voice behind home plate cry out: “Now pitching for the Wellesley Red Raiders, number 14, Shaun Kelly!”

 I glanced beyond the umpire, and there, sitting in the stands was Charlie Burgess, smiling like a Cheshire cat.
-He had made his way down to the stands to see me pitch.
+He had made his way down to the stands to see me play.
 With an ear-to-ear grin plastered on my tanned face, I tipped my cap to him as I began my warm-up pitches.
 I felt as if I had just been launched like a ship into a bright-blue harbor.
 When I informed my father later that night, he said, “The only thing that was lacking for you was a smashed Champagne bottle against your bow!”
-Predictably, it remained on of my two or three favorite moments as a student at Wellesley High School.
+Predictably, it remained one of my two or three favorite moments growing up.